-Even though the lamplighter profession doesn’t exist anymore, we can still find some enthusiasts of gas lighting.
+Even though the lamplighter profession doesn’t exist anymore, we can still find some enthusiasts of gaslighting.
 In Prague, there lives probably the tallest lamplighter in the world.
-At 4 pm during the advent time, Jan Žákovec appears at Charles Bridge and then lights up the lamps the manually.
+At 4 pm during the advent time, Jan Žákovec appears at Charles Bridge and then lights up the lamps manually.

 Stature is an important factor for lamplighters.
-The taller, the better, it does not need such a high beam to light.
-“My height is 205 centimeters, I am probably the tallest lamplighter in the world,” laughs the head of the Gas Museum.
+The taller, the better.
+It does not need such a high beam of light.
+“My height is 205 centimetres; I am probably the tallest lamplighter in the world,” laughs the head of the Gas Museum.

 The number of lamplighters can be counted on the fingers of one hand because today, the lamps light up automatically.
 “I know the lamplighters in Poland in Wroclaw, Brest in Belarus and in London … there are very few of us,” admits Žákovec with a smile.